 Lastly, I would not and could not be where I am right this second without the support of my family and friends.
 Everyone has their own opinions about the decisions you make in your life.
 I had a bunch of people saying how crazy I was for moving up here with no job.
 They were right of course and I knew it, but I had to go and find out for myself.
 However, I also had my fair share of support.
 Its the simple things like “wow you’re so brave that’s amazing” or when people get excited with you when you tell them about the cool adult thing you just did.
 I also wanna brag on my parents as well.
 My parents are amazing and have always supported anything and everything i have ever wanted to do.
 I can’t tell you how rad it feels when your mom says she’s proud of you or your dad taking care of something you just can’t do on your own.
 I’m so lucky to have amazing parents and friends who push me to do better and be better always.
 If you can support anyone doing anything scary or crazy, do it.

 This probably goes without saying because ya’ll probably can tell from my posts but this crazy wild decision is the best one I’ve made in a long time.
 Right up there with going to LSU and buying that slice of pizza this morning.
-I’ll probably add more to this later when I’ve lived here longer but there ya have it.
 It’s been a crazy month but it also feels like I’ve been here forever?
 Excited for the fun times to come.